peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

 Phytophthora pseudosyringae 1  0  0  0   1.00 0.000
 Phytophthora ramorum        1  0  0  0   1.00 0.000
 Phytophthora syringae       0  0  1  0   0.00 1.000
+Phytophthora x cambivora    0  0  1  0   0.00 1.000
-OTHER 227 SPECIES IN DB     0  0  0  227 0.00 0.000
+OTHER 226 SPECIES IN DB     0  0  0  226 0.00 0.000
 =========================== == == == === ==== ===========

-The ``OVERALL`` line tells us that there were 8 true positives, 2 false positives, 7 false negatives, and 213 true negatives.
+The ``OVERALL`` line tells us that there were 8 true positives, 2 false positives, 7 false negatives, and 226 true negatives.
 The final number needs a little explanation.
-First, 8+2+7+213 = 230, which is the number of species in the database.
-With only one sample being considered, 213 is the number of other species in the database which the tool correctly says are not present.
+First, 8+2+7+226 = 243, which is the number of species in the database.
+With only one sample being considered, 226 is the number of other species in the database which the tool correctly says are not present.

 Following this we get one line per species, considering this species in